 Under Executive Order #30, individuals convicted of a Wisconsin felony may apply for a pardon if they completed their sentence at least five years ago and have not committed any new crimes.
 Individuals currently required to register on the sex offender registry are ineligible for a pardon.

 The pardon application and instructions for applying are located on the Governor’s website: www.evers.wi.gov/Pages/pardon-information.aspx.

-The Governor’s Pardon Advisory Board will continue to meet virtually monthly and will be reconvening again on September 15, 2020, at 8 a.m. live here.
+The Governor’s Pardon Advisory Board will be reconvening again virtually on August 18, 2020.

 Recent Press Releases by Gov. Tony Evers